 The “fold in the rug” experiment / Flattening the “fold in the rug”

-Hence, a big upgrade was introduced for all passers-by — thanks to a small insight from a few of the research data pieces.
+Hence, a major upgrade was introduced for all passers-by — thanks to a small insight from a few research data pieces.
 Providing evidence of how qualitative user testing is key for successful improvement, is the following use case which we conducted for Burda.

 Status Quo: The User Experience of einfachbacken.de

 Together with Userlytics and with the use of our platform consider.ly, our team conducted a usability test for Burda’s website einfachbacken.de.
 The website is a curated collection of simple baking recipes, suitable for beginners and those who are already more experienced in the kitchen.
-Currently, einfachbacken.de receives about 10 million visits per month and takes on the role of a special Burda brand that will be further developed in the future.
+Currently, einfachbacken.de receives about 10 million visits per month and takes on the role of an impactful Burda brand that will be developed further in the future.

 The website’s design is bright and friendly.
 A light color scheme combined with appealing food photography invites users to look for recipes and find baking inspiration.
 The main menu displays a clear overview of what is provided: There are different categories for the recipes, a baking “news” section, and information about baking accessories.
-At the top of each recipe page, you will find a photo of the final result, e.g. a chocolate cake, followed by the instructions on how to recreate the baked goods.
-On the bottom of the page, users are able to comment and rate the recipes using stars on a scale from 1 to 5.
+At the top of each recipe page, you will find a photo of the final result, e.g., a chocolate cake, followed by instructions on how to recreate the baked goods.
+At the bottom of the page, users can comment and rate the recipes using stars on a scale from 1 to 5.

-Since Burda didn’t have much experience with qualitative user testing — this kind of study was quite new and unexplored ground. .
+Since Burda didn’t have much experience with qualitative user testing, this kind of study was quite new and unexplored ground.
 So far, the company had been concentrating heavily on quantitative research.
-Hence, Burda did not have a special, designated data storage for UX-related insights.
+Hence, Burda did not have a specific, designated data storage for UX-related insights.
 Since Burda wanted to be more prepared for future studies they chose to collaborate with us — using consider.ly to store their research findings.

 Working with a strong companion: Userlytics